DIPSAS/archetypes/README.md

-# archetypes
+# DIPS Archetypes
-The validated and approved openEHR Arhcetypes used by DIPS AS
+The validated and approved openEHR Arhcetypes used by DIPS AS.